Ailrun/LambdaDB/README.md

 ```
 delete 5
+OK
 ```

-Until options supporting, this command is just alias of `insert 5 None`.
+Until options supporting, this command is just a alias of `insert <key> None`.

 #### Find ####